 If you’re looking for a healthy way to lose a few pounds, read on and see which of these services is right for you!

 Winner: Nutrisystem wins thanks to its wider menu and better filtering options.

 Jenny Craig and Nutrisystem are complete weight loss programs that offer a pre-designed diet plan along with meals.
 The plans are designed differently for men and women based on the caloric requirements of each.

-Jenny Craig has three basic plans – Rapid Results Max, Essential Meal Plan (breakfast, lunch, dinner), and Simple Meal Plan (breakfast and lunch).
-Within each plan, you'll find separate vegetarian and diabetes-friendly menus.
+Within each Jenny Craig plan, you'll find separate vegetarian and diabetes-friendly menus.
 These aren’t available if you’re just browsing online, but can be emailed to you upon request.